-• Weekly or daily walk-over checks are made by Georgia Power personnel trained for dam and impoundment inspection.
+Weekly or daily walk-over checks are made by Georgia Power personnel trained for dam and impoundment inspection.

-Ash pond views and typical embankment cross sections are illustrated on Figures 4 and 5, and 6, 7, 8, and 9, respectively.
+Ash pond views and typical embankment cross sections are illustrated on Figures 4 and 5, 6, 7, 8, and 9, respectively.
 Background information that is specific to each ash pond is presented in the following sections.
-More comprehensive information is provided in Section 2, Field Assessment.
+Information that is more comprehensive is provided in Section 2, Field Assessment.